act-rules/act-rules.github.io/pages/glossary/semantic-role.md

 1. **Explicit** If the element has an [explicit role][], then its _semantic role_ is its [explicit role][].
 1. **Implicit** The _semantic role_ of the element is its [implicit role][].

+This definition can be used in expressions such as "semantic `button`" meaning any element with a semantic role of `button`.

 #### Accessibility Support for Definition of Semantic Role

 - There exist popular web browsers and assistive technologies which do not correctly implement [Presentational Roles Conflict Resolution][].
 These technologies will not [include in the accessibility tree][included in the accessibility tree] elements that should be, according to Specifications.
 Thus, some elements that should have their _semantic role_ fixed by case **Conflict** above are instead falling into case **Explicit** and are hidden for users of assistive technologies.